-Patent opposition proceedings at EPO (European Patent Office)
+EPO opposition proceedings at the European Patent Office

-Opposition is a procedure provided by the European Patent Convention (EPC) to centrally revoke a patent in Europe.
-It needs to be started within nine months from the date of grant.
+Opposition is a procedure provided by the European Patent Convention (EPC).
+It allows to centrally revoke a granted patent in Europe.
+The procedure needs to be started within nine months from the date of grant of a European patent.
 This is a very strict, non-extendible deadline.

-Opposition proceedings take place at the EPO offices in The Hague (The Netherlands) or Munich (Germany).
+EPO opposition proceedings take place at the EPO offices in.
+These are in The Hague (The Netherlands) or Munich (Germany).

 Advantages of centralised EPO opposition proceedings.

-However, the main advantages of a patent opposition procedure before the European Patent Office are reduced cost and complexity, because there is only a single, centralised procedure.
-Instead, if you want a European patent revoked after the nine-month opposition period, you need to start revocation procedures country by country.
+However, there are advantages to an EPO opposition.
+These are mainly: reduced cost and complexity.
+This is the case because there is only a single, centralised procedure.
+Instead, if you want a European patent revoked after the nine-month opposition period, you will need to start revocation procedures country by country.
 This leads to complicated, long and expensive legal procedures.

-A further advantage of opposition, at least for the opponent, is the following: If opposition is unsuccessful, you still retain the possibility to try to obtain patent revocation later in the various national courts.
-This allows, for instance, to search again for stronger or more prior art, which can then be presented in the subsequent national procedures.
+There is a further advantage to EPO oppositions, at least for the opponent.
+If opposition is unsuccessful, you still retain the possibility to try to obtain patent revocation later in the various national courts.
+This allows, for instance, to search harder for stronger or more prior art.
+This prior art can then be used in the subsequent national procedures.

-Parties not having a residence in the EPC member states need to be represented, by law, by a European Patent Attorney.
+Companies or persons who don’t live or have their residence in the EPC member states need to be represented by a European Patent Attorney.
+This is a legal requirement.
 There is no such requirement for parties having a residence in one of those member states.
-However, it is very strongly recommended also for those parties to be represented by a European Patent Attorney.
+However, also those parties are strongly recommended to be represented by a European Patent Attorney.

-Article 99 specializes in European patent opposition procedures, representing patent proprietors as well as opponents.
+Article 99 specializes in European patent opposition procedures.
+We represent patent proprietors as well as opponents.

 You will find more information under the various tabs.
-However, the best course of action is to pick up the phone and discuss your case with a specialist European Patent Attorney.
+However, the best course of action is to contact us.
+You can then discuss your case with a specialist European Patent Attorney.